 Jamie began working at NAC in 2006 as part of the childcare staff.
-In 2015 she became a certified Spin Instructor and enjoys teaching at the Club twice a week.
+In 2015 she became a certified Spin Instructor and enjoys teaching at the Club.
 Aside from teaching spin Jamie works full-time as a Registered Dental Hygienist.

 Jamie received her Bachelors in Biology from University of Massachusetts in Amherst and then went on to receive a degree in Dental Hygiene from the University of New Haven in Connecticut.

 While Jamie is not working at NAC, she enjoys living a very active lifestyle including running and biking around the Valley.

 A.S.
 Dental Hygiene, University of New Haven ’15

 A Northampton native, Kelly began working the front desk at the NAC in 2007.
 Graduating from University of Massachusetts, Dartmouth in 2011 with a B.S. in Marketing, Kelly currently is an Interactive Marketing Consultant at a Fortune 500 company as well as working part time at the NAC.
 In her spare time, she enjoys working out, traveling and spending time with her family and friends.

 Kai has been rock climbing nearly six days a week for the past four years.
 Since his first time climbing, he has been dedicated to climbing both indoors and outdoors, competitively and recreationally.
 Kai has done well at all levels of competition and has won several climbing competitions.
 Through outdoor climbing, Kai is a sponsored athlete, and manages to climb all over the world from New Hampshire to Tennessee to Switzerland.